sarah-dennis/extended-lubrication-theory/README.md

             Solver.load_run_new_many(N, 2, k)
           #--------------------------------------------------------------------

-    E.) load and run an existing solution starting at grid size N then load and run an existing solution at grid size 2*N repeat, ending with grid size (2^k)*N
+    E.) load and run an existing solution starting at grid size N, then load and run an existing solution at grid size 2*N, repeat, ending with grid size (2^k)*N

           #--------------------------------------------------------------------